Ensurge Micropower Received Notice of Allowance for Two Additional U.S. Patents for its Solid-State Lithium Microbattery Technology

-“These patents cover foundational innovations that Ensurge is using to develop a new class of microbattery for a new generation of connected devices,” said Arvind Kamath, Executive Vice President of Technology Development at Ensurge.
+“These patents cover innovations that Ensurge is using to develop a new class of microbattery for a new generation of connected devices,” said Arvind Kamath, Executive Vice President of Technology Development at Ensurge.
 “Today’s hearable and wearable devices need higher energy density and faster charging speeds than was previously possible, along with customizable form factors and scalable, high-volume manufacturability.
-Our newly allowed patents cover the microbattery technologies that are essential for solving these challenges.”
+Our microbattery technologies are essential for solving these challenges.”

 For more information about Ensurge's technology and provisional patent filings, visit the Company's website at www.ensurge.com.